RavshanovUsmonbek/SOLID/README.md

         be compatible with PaymentProcessor interface's pay method signature.
 That tells us that our code is not complaint with Liskov substitution principle.

+        Resolving:
-        Resolving: To be complaint with that principle we need to remove varying parameters from pay method which is "security_code" in our example.
+        To be complaint with that principle we need to remove varying parameters from pay method which is "security_code" in our example.
 And recieve thier values in initialization phase of class

+    4. Interface segregation: segregate interfaces as per the requirements of program, rather than one general purpose implementation

+        Violation:
+        In our code, PaymentProcess interface has auth_sms method to be implement.
+However, the method is not implemented in all its descendents, specifically in CreditPayment.
+        It raises an exception violating both Interface segregation and liskov substitution.

+        Resolving:
+        We have two options:
+            1) Creating a more specific interfaces
+            2) Create a seperate class for authentication feature and compose it with Payment class